ibm-cloud-docs/appid/mobile-apps.md

 Since native applications are installed directly on a user's device, private user information and application credentials can be extracted by third-parties with relative ease.
 By default, these types of applications are known as untrusted clients as they cannot store global credentials or user refresh tokens.
 As a result, untrusted clients require users to input their credentials every time their access tokens expire.

-In order to convert your application into a trusted client, {{site.data.keyword.appid_short}} leverages [Dynamic Client Registration](https://tools.ietf.org/html/rfc7591){: external}.
+In order to convert your application into a trusted client, {{site.data.keyword.appid_short}} leverages [Dynamic Client Registration](https://datatracker.ietf.org/doc/html/rfc6749){: external}.
 Before an application instance begins authenticating users, it first registers as an OAuth2 client with {{site.data.keyword.appid_short}}.
 As a result of client registration, your application receives an installation-specific client ID that can be digitally signed and used to authorize requests with {{site.data.keyword.appid_short}}.
 Since {{site.data.keyword.appid_short}} stores your application's corresponding public key, it can validate your request signature that allows your application to be viewed as a confidential client.
 This process minimizes your application's risk of exposing credentials indefinitely and greatly improves the user experience by allowing automatic token refresh.

-Following registration, your users authenticate using either the OAuth2 `authorization code` or `resource owner password` [authorization grant](https://tools.ietf.org/html/rfc6749#section-1.3) flows to authenticate users.
+Following registration, your users authenticate using either the OAuth2 `authorization code` or `resource owner password` [authorization grant](https://datatracker.ietf.org/doc/html/rfc6749#section-1.3){: external} flows to authenticate users.

 ### Dynamic client registration